Opened: 1970

 OPEN

 Yokota Middle School is the newest school on Yokota Air Base.
-The newly constructed school opened in the Fall of 2000 with 300 students in grades 7 and 8.
+The newly constructed school opened in the Fall of 2000 with 300 students in grades seven and eight.
 The dedication for the new building was held June 13, 2000.
 The school administrators were principal Ms. Kathryn Forystek and assistant principal Mr. Darrell Mood.
 The first yearbook for the school was published for the 2000-01 school year and was called the White Tiger.
 The school colors are blue and white, and the mascot is the White Tiger.
 In 2001, the sixth grade was added.
+The first school newspaper was Tiger Tribune, and the name was changed to On the Rise in the mid-2010s.

 The first year in the new school, students were able to participate in activities such as music, with two band levels and a chorus, team sports (wrestling and track), clubs (chess, books, and remote car racing), and student council.
 Students also participated in regional programs such as Brain Bowl and Peer Mediation.

 For the 2001–2004 school years the principal was Steve Sanchez with Darell Mood as the assistant principal.
 The school newspaper was the Tiger Tribune.
 The school’s curriculum was enhanced with field trips on base and to cultural sites in the surrounding area.
 New extracurricular opportunities included science, strategy games, photography, girl empowerment, Q-Basic programming, model building, aquarium, cartooning, strength and conditioning, web design, step dance, and crafts.
 Volleyball and basketball teams were added to the sports choices.
 With the addition of the sixth grade, the enrollment was over 450 students.
-The JROTC program, which was begun the first year, was ended after the 2003-04 school year.
+The JROTC program, which was begun in the first year, was ended after the 2003-04 school year.
+The program was reinstated in the 2020s.

 Information from school yearbooks and the school website